Kaushalkumar012/BASICS-TO-ADVANCED-JAVA-CODES/README.md

+📌 Why This Repo?
+I created this repository to:

+📅 Track my daily/weekly progress in Java programming.

+💡 Document and share learnings that may help other aspiring Java developers.

+🧱 Build a strong foundation in core Java concepts before moving into advanced and real-world projects.

+👨‍💻 Stay consistent with hands-on coding, problem-solving, and understanding Java frameworks.

+🚀 Showcase my journey and growth as a Java Developer.

 # BASICS-TO-ADVANCED-JAVA:- (THEORY+ CODES)
 This repo contains all the Problem solutions of JAVA BASICS TO ADVANCED.
 # i) VARIABLES & DATA TYPES